Born and raised in the Netherlands (province of Utrecht), Wouter van Brenk (1984) grew up with love for nature and wildlife.

 Wouter is convinced of the fact that photography is a powerful tool to contribute to awareness and especially when it comes to reptiles.
 For example snakes can be considered as one of the most feared and misunderstood animals on the planet.
 By showing their beauty and adding a few facts (e.g. about defensive behaviour), the way these amazing animals are seen by many people hopefully changes at least a little bit in their favor.

 Photographing herpetofauna is preferably done, and during certain moments even strictly required, 'in-situ' (untouched and as found).
 Working with the least possible disturbance for the herpetological subject should always be the photographers top priority.

-All photos (of wild herpetofauna only) are taken with Canon equipment.
-Currently the high-end 7D Mark II camera body is used, together with several prime lenses (e.g. Canon 100mm f/2.8L Macro) ranging between 10mm and 400mm.
-In addition off-camera flash with a softbox and different herping tools are used.
+Over the years all photos are produced with Canon gear.
+Currently the high-end 7D Mark II camera body is used, together with several prime lenses ranging between 10mm and 400mm.
+In addition off-camera flash with a softbox is used.